puzzle/gitlab-ci-cd-training/content/en/docs/09/job_control.md

 sectionnumber: 9
 ---

 In this section we will show you different options how to control the job execution.
-Sometimes some jobs will be used only in certain branches, or for example you will execute a stage only if the commit is tagged with a [Semver number](https://semver.org/).
+Sometimes some jobs will be used only in certain branches, or for example you will execute a stage only if the commit is tagged with a [Semver number](https://semver.org/) (Semantic Versioning number).

 {{% alert color="primary" %}}